tensorflow/rust/README.md

 ## FAQ's

 ### Why does the compiler say that parts of the API don't exist?
-The especially unstable parts of the API (which is currently the `expr` modul) are feature-gated behind the feature `tensorflow_unstable` to prevent accidental use.
+The especially unstable parts of the API (which is currently the `expr` module) are feature-gated behind the feature `tensorflow_unstable` to prevent accidental use.
 See http://doc.crates.io/manifest.html#the-features-section.
 (We would prefer using an `#[unstable]` attribute, but that